build-js-app/build-app/README.md

 To start server run index.js file.
 You may need to install dependencies first.

-Build command builds server and client separately and then combines them together into build package.
+Build command builds server and client separately and then combines them together into deployable build package.

 ### Deploy

-Deploys application in various modes (by using target parameter):
+Deploys application to different sources (by using target parameter):

 _local_ deployments: